n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 position that is typically reserved for syllable modifiers and Vedic signs.

+:::{table} Mid-syllable marks that must be tagged for sorting with above-base consonants

 | Codepoint | Sorting Position        | Glyph                  |
 |:----------|:------------------------|:-----------------------|
 |`U+17CB`   |`POS_ABOVEBASE_CONSONANT`| &#x17CB; Bantoc        |